 I was working the sign in desk that particular Sunday morning.
 I was greeting the kids as they arrived and helping the parents register their children for the class.

 As I looked to the next parent in line to sign her child in, I saw a sweet unfamiliar face staring back at me.
 “This is Jake” his mother introduced.
 “This is his first time here and he’s a little nervous”.
 I knelt down and smiled at Jake.
 “Hi, my name is Miss Pam and I’m going to be your teacher today.
 “I could really use a special helper.”
 “Do you think you could be my special helper today?”
 I asked.
 He nodded his head and smiled.
 I took him by the hand and led him into the classroom.
 “Come with me” I encouraged “ and I’ll show you where the coolest toys are!”
 For the rest of the morning Jake took his role as “special helper” very seriously.
 He stayed close to me helping me during the lesson, participating in the game, and setting up the craft table with crayons and paper, and even helping to clean up.
 We were happily chatting away the entire time.
 He was such a sweet, smart and charming little guy.
 Jake seemed to be fascinated with every activity and was asking a steady stream of questions throughout the class time.
 We had close to 15 minutes left of the class when the children were ushered to the craft centre to work on a project.
 The children were commissioned to draw a picture of their favorite things.
 Jake began to draw a beautiful scene and was taking great care with every detail he added.
-After 10 minutes the other children had completed their artwork and had gone to play with the toys.
+After 10 minutes the other children had completed their artwork and had gone to play with the wooden toys.
 Jake was the only child who remained coloring in his seat.
 I pulled up a chair and sat next to him.
 “I love your picture” I commented.
 “Thanks!” he said.
 “It’s a picture of me and my Dad playing together.” “ Playing with my dad is my most favourite thing!” he exclaimed.
 Jake didn’t make eye contact with me and continued to color as he spoke.
 “You know…” he ventured “That lady who dropped me off today isn’t my REAL Mom.”

 “She’s my foster Mom.”